Advertisement

 Critics contend that enforcing another border closure for the sake of food security would only worsen the already dire situation faced by the majority, adding that the people are still dealing with the consequences of the previous closure.
 The idea of closing the borders is highly controversial, as it could have negative repercussions on regional commerce, economic harmony, and friendly relations with neighbouring nations.
 They argue that this measure could add more pressure to Nigeria’s economy, aggravating both inflation and scarcity of food.
 More so, resorting to closing of borders might not adequately tackle the fundamental reasons behind the scarcity of food and rise in prices.

 Rather, this move could inadvertently promote the continuation of illicit trafficking by encouraging the use of different pathways or methods.
-This would, in turn, undermine the government’s endeavours to establish a state of food security and economic stability.
+This would, in turn, undermine the government’s endeavours to establish a state of Food Security and economic stability.
 Moreover, such border closures could potentially harm Nigeria’s global image, thus discouraging foreign investments and diluting attempts to stimulate regional collaboration and integration.
 Given these concerns, stakeholders are pushing for a holistic approach to tackle the issues of food shortages and inflation.
-They said it is vital to implement strategic measures that support sustainable agricultural practices, boost productivity, and encourage regional trade.
+They said it is vital to implement strategic measures that support Sustainable Agricultural practices, boost productivity, and encourage regional trade.

 Related Article: Niger border closure collapses businesses

 In order to effectively tackle cross-border challenges, stakeholders stated that collaborating with neighbouring countries is crucial.
-Additionally, it was suggested that Nigeria should prioritize investments in infrastructure, technology, and capacity-building to enhance its agricultural sector and guarantee food security for its people.
+Additionally, it was suggested that Nigeria should prioritize investments in infrastructure, technology, and capacity-building to enhance its agricultural sector and guarantee food Security for its people.
 While the shortage of food in the country poses a major hurdle, the suggestion to resolve it by closing borders warrant serious apprehensions.
-Stakeholders have underscored the significance of embracing a holistic perspective that tackles the root causes of food scarcity and price increases, while fostering collaboration and integration among regions to achieve sustainable development and economic progress.
+Stakeholders have underscored the significance of embracing a holistic perspective that tackles the root causes of food scarcity and price increases, while fostering collaboration and integration among regions to achieve Sustainable Development and economic progress.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.